dipscope/TypeManager.TS/README.md

 ## Defining configuration without decorators

 There are circumstances when decorators cannot be used.
 For example you are using a 3rd party package and cannot decorate classes from it.
 Another use case - you want to configure some options globally.
 In this case you can define the complete configuration through special static configure method.

+There are also exist separate methods to configure each type manager option, so the provided examples can be simplified to avoid creating additional object.
+It is useful when you need to configure only one option.
+In our examples we are always use the main one to give you a general overview.

 ### Configuring global options